jbullockgroup/n8n-md2docs/README.md

 #n8n-md2docs

 My update adds formatting for numbered lists, uses New Times Roman (instead of Arial), and allows for multiple visible uncompressed paragraph breaks.
-Thanks to Aeaml Sayer for creating this fine Firebase function perfect for use with n8n.
+Thanks to Aemal Sayer for creating this fine Firebase function perfect for use with n8n.

 ## Markdown to Google Docs Converter for n8n